ponoor/python-step-series/docs/step-series/submodules/functionality-descriptions.rst

 Homing Commands
 ===============

-The homing command on the STEP400 is `/homing`_.
-This command consists of two commands, ``/goUntil`` and ``/releaseSw``, which are inherited from the powerSTEP01 motor driver chip.
+The homing command is `/homing`_.
+This command consists of two commands, ``/goUntil`` and ``/releaseSw``, which are inherited from the powerSTEP01/L6470 motor driver chip.
 Let's look closer at those commands.

 ------------